intmus/inttheory19-20/_11-further-part-writing/a1-funds-of-part-writing.md

 - Inner voices
 - Texture

 To this point in the course, we have discussed each of these, but you have spent most of your assignments analyzing existing examples rather than creating your own music.
-Fortunately, you can now combine all the tools that we have studied to begin creating your own music.
-We will begin by establishing our guidelines for *part-writing*--rules and structures that are used to create a relatively basic chorale structure.
+You can now combine all the tools that we have studied to begin this process.
+We will start by establishing our guidelines for *part-writing*--basic rules and structures to guide your voice-leading.

-If you did not print out our guide to part-writing in the last unit, you can find it here.
+If you did not access our guide to part-writing in the last unit, you can find it here.
 [Part-Writing Error Checklist and Guide](https://docs.google.com/document/d/1s9Xd3LPqoaEevshTopxHzLX9jCzxVCZocOBLD_dceMU/edit?usp=sharing) We will continue referencing this for the rest of the unit, so you will probably want to print this out or open it in a separate window.

 ## A first attempt